richardeoin/ftx-prog/README.md

 There are other configuration options that have not yet been implemented in the user interface.
 Support for the user configurable area in the EEPROM is also a possibility.

+## Workarounds for FT-X devices

+### All

+Due to an error in the Silicon Revisions A, B and C

+> the transfer of data over USB stops unexpectedly

 ## License

 GPL v2